11bDev-FOB/fragout/README.md

 # FragOut

+*Please forgive us for all the JavaScript - this tactical operation was deployed before we saw the light and shifted our focus to Ruby and Rails.
+Consider this a historical artifact from our dark JavaScript days. 💣*

 **FragOut** is a free, open-source platform for posting to multiple social networks from a single dashboard.
 It features real-time admin statistics, robust post tracking, system health monitoring, and a snarky legal disclaimer.
 Built with Next.js, SQLite, and Docker for easy deployment.

 - **Multi-platform posting:** Bluesky, Mastodon, Nostr, Twitter, and more